wbadart/TLDRer/README.md

 # TLDRer
 Generates TLDR files for UNIX commands

+##Warning: until the next release, please specify command name and file name from the command line (e.g. `tldrer ping ping.md`).
+Not doing so will cause the written file to be super wonky.

 Instead of having to manually type out your whole .md file, TLDRer gives you a series of prompts to gather the information about the command.
 It then automatically writes to the specified file with titles and markdown included.

 Sample input: